simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

   1. To analyze Fitbit Fitness Tracker Data from thirty eligible users, in order to gain insights into how consumers use non-Bellabeat smart devices.
   2. To focus on one of Bellabeat's product to apply these insights and guide marketing strategies and new growth opportunities for the company.

-*For this case study, I will focus on marketing for the Bellabeat app and membership portion of the bellabeat product line in order to:*
+*For this case study, I will focus on marketing for the Bellabeat app and membership portion of the Bellabeat product line in order to:*
   1. *Help get new customer*
   2. *Help increase customer retention by improving user experience*
   3. *Overall, help increase in company sales and profits*